-In order to secure a conviction for felony resisting arrest, the prosecutor must produce evidence on the following issues, called the "elements" of the offense.
+In order to secure a conviction for resisting arrest, the prosecutor must produce evidence on the following issues, called the "elements" of the offense.
 And the judge or jury must decide that the prosecutor has proved each element beyond a reasonable doubt.

-State laws vary when it comes to defining "law enforcement officers."
+State laws vary when it comes to defining "law enforcement officers" for resisting arrest purposes.
 In addition to police officers, sheriffs, and other commonly encountered peace officers, the term may include other law enforcement personnel, such as prison guards, probation supervisors, parole supervisors, park rangers, or correctional officers.

 Because private security guards are not performing a public duty, they are usually treated as private citizens and not as law enforcement officers.
 Therefore, resisting arrest laws often do not apply to attempted arrests by security guards.

 Defendants charged with resisting arrest sometimes offer one or more of the following defenses.
 The requirements to prove these defenses vary by state.

 Police officers are entitled to use the amount of force necessary to accomplish the arrest.
 But if the arresting officer acts violently and is not justified in doing so, the arrestee may protect himself and resist the arrest.
 For example, if a law enforcement officer unjustifiably attempts to shoot the arrestee, the arrestee may fight back.
 The person being arrested cannot act violently toward the arresting officer unless the officer acted violently first.

 Importantly, the arrestee must exercise self-restraint, using only the force reasonably necessary under the circumstances to resist the arrest.
 For instance, if the arrestee subdues a police officer who has acted unreasonably, the arrestee cannot then harm the officer further.

 An unlawful arrest is an arrest that is not authorized by law, such as an arrest without a warrant or probable cause.
 In some states, a person may resist an unlawful arrest but only with reasonable force.
 Reasonable force is generally considered to be only the amount of force necessary to resist the arrest.